- Snaefellsjokull National Park

 You don't have to be getting married to stay here though, but it's the ultimate romantic getaway if you want to spoil yourself with a little countryside luxury.

-In Stykkishólmur, you have a variety of accommodation to choose from.
-There is a campsite in town, as well as a few hostels, homestays, rental apartments and hotels.
+You have a variety of accommodations in Stykkisholmur to choose from.
+There is a campsite in town, as well as a few hostels, homestays, rental apartments, and hotels.